Lion (Stephen Lynch album): Reception

 Matthew Fugere of the website The Comic's Comic wrote, "From a musical stance, Lion moves far past Lynch's previous albums.
 He really nails a specific genre and style that works with the entire album."
 Fugere found fault with a few songs and said that "Lion falls short of being Lynch's funniest album, but it's still a great addition to an already hilarious discography..."
 The review praises "Let Me Inside" as "one of the funniest songs" on a "well produced and very polished" album.
+Michael Edwards of Selig Film News, in a review of a 2013 concert held at House of Blues Dallas, wrote, "While watching the rapport between the performers, there was never any doubt all four were having a great time and that sense of fun made the show all the better for those in attendance. ...
+To anyone that has a cast iron stomach when it comes to 'offensive' comedy, I can guarantee you a never-ending evening of laughter if you are lucky enough to find yourself in the audience of a Stephen Lynch concert.
+From language to subject matter, nothing is off limits... and it shouldn't be."